Last updated 15 February 2019

 It is an offence to drive a motor vehicle that is not fitted with an interlock where the driver is subject to an interlock condition.
 This offence attracts a fine and a further period of disqualification of either three or six months depending on the person’s traffic history.

-There are a number of other offences in the Licensing Regulation where an interlock has been fitted which attract a maximum penalty of $2200 for example:
+There are a number of other offences in the Licensing Regulation where an interlock has been fitted which attract a maximum penalty of 20 penalty units ($2611) for example:

 - failing to use technical ability to identify a driver where the interlock device is fitted

 - failing to produce an interlock driving record within seven days

 - failing to promptly notify the chief executive of the destruction, loss or theft of an interlock driving record

 - using another person’s identification or allowing another person to use your identification to operate a vehicle fitted with an interlock device.